 Should You Get 4 or 2 Sticks of the Equivalent Amount of RAM?

-Now that we’ve done a deep dive into all the ways that RAM affects your computer’s performance, what answers does this provide about your original query?
+Now that we’ve deeply dived into how RAM affects your computer’s performance, what answers does this provide about your original query?

 We’ve seen that besides capacity, the performance of your RAM also depends on the following: